How to Run Deep Learning on a PC Running Windows, MacOS, or Linux with Devcontainers

 This will give you an output like this on our lab machines.
 This image shows that we have one NVIDIA GeForce RTX 2080 GPU Card with 8Gb of Memory in slot 0.
 This is a pretty fast card but the memory is a bit low for large CNNs.
 I prefer 16Gb or more.

 When we run with the gpu image the code is much faster as the GPU does most of the work.
-You can use the following command to monitor the GPU.
+You can use the following console command to monitor the GPU.

 nvtop